zywkloo/PlayWithOpenGL/README.md

 # PlayWithOpenGL
 Some practices in Game courses with C++ and OpenGL
-All the framework and fundamental codes were setup by Dr D.Mould.
+All the framework and base code were setup by Dr D.Mould.
 Just personally do some tests about shader and rendering in tutorial.